qtplatz/qtplatz/README.md

 Install dependencies for macOS (x86_64)
 ----------------------------

-Go to `<qtplatz-source-dir>/scripts` directory; there are script files for install dependency software modules.
+Go to the `<qtplatz-source-dir>/scripts` directory; there are script files for installing dependency software modules.
-Assume qtplatz source is stored under `~/src`
+Assume the qtplatz source is stored under `~/src`

 ```
 cd ~/src/qtplarz/scripts